usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         </p>
         <p>Practices might include:</p>
         <ul>
-          <li>Reach out to populations who are at high risk of evictions</li>
+          <li class="era-guidance-maturity-level__grantee">Reach out to populations at high risk of eviction</li>
-          <li>Work closely with housing advocates and local community organizations</li>
+          <li class="era-guidance-maturity-level__grantee">Work closely with local housing advocates and organizations</li>
-          <li>Inform tenants about the CDC eviction moratorium and form and alert them that they need to give it to their landlord</li>
+          <li class="era-guidance-maturity-level__grantee">Inform tenants about the CDC eviction moratorium and alert them that <a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf">they need to give a form to their landlord</a></li>
-          <li>Debunk common myths on ERA</li>
+          <li class="era-guidance-maturity-level__grantee">Debunk common myths on ERA</li>
-          <li>Follow up directly with tenants who are missing documentation but have started applications</li>
+          <li class="era-guidance-maturity-level__grantee">Follow up directly with tenants who are missing documentation but have started applications</li>
         </ul>
       </div>
     </div>